christiskatsouris/Univariate/README.md

 The proposed Course Syllabus is currently under development and has not been officially undergone quality checks.
 All rights reserved.

-Any errors or omissions are the responsibility of the author
+Any errors or omissions are the responsibility of the author.

 # How to Cite a Website